Alexandra Palace television station: Digital television

-Digital television replaced the analogue television signals during the digital switchover of April 2012.
+Digital television replaced the analogue television signals during the digital switchover of April 2012-2013.
 However, only 3 of the 6 multiplexes are available: BBC A & B and Digital 3&4.

-BBC A launched on UHF 61 on 4 April 2012, before moving to its final allocation of UHF 49 on 18 April, when BBC B and Digital 3&4 launched.
+BBC A launched on UHF 61 on 4 April on 2012, before moving to its final allocation of UHF 49 on 18 April, when BBC B and Digital 3&4 launched.
 As part of the 700 MHz clearance programme the UHF channel numbers were changed in March 2018.

 Analogue television

 Analogue television is no longer transmitted from Alexandra Palace.
 BBC Two was closed on UHF 64 on 4 April 2012, when ITV1 temporarily moved into its frequency.
 The remaining three analogue services closed down on 18 April 2012.